lmc-eu/spirit-design-system/packages/web/src/scss/components/Dropdown/README.md

 ## Feature Flag: Enhanced Shadow

 The enhanced shadow feature is disabled by default.
-To enable it, either set the `$dropdown-enable-enhanced-shadow` feature flag to `true` or use the `spirit-dropdown-enable-enhanced-shadow` CSS class on any parent of the dropdown.
+To enable it, either set the `$dropdown-enable-enhanced-shadow` Sass feature flag to `true` or use the `spirit-dropdown-enable-enhanced-shadow` CSS class on any parent of the dropdown.

 For more info, see main [README][readme-feature-flags].